Kunaldargan/Kunaldargan/README.md

 - 🔭 I’m currently working with IIT Delhi and All India Institute of Medical Sciences(AIIMS) on Endoscopic Surgery Evaluation project
 - 🌱 I’m currently learning Kotlin, Pytorch, and Tensorflow
 - 👯 I’m looking to collaborate on Computer Vision research problems
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with Interview Prep
-- 💬 Ask me about : Programming Languages
+- 💬 Ask me about : Current research in Deep Learning and Theory
 - 📫 How to reach me : [Official Email](mailto:kunal.dargan@cse.iitd.ac.in) | [Personal](mailto:kdkunal.94@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can speak Spanish and Marathi and Lots of programming language C, C++, Python, Java, JS, Kotlin, Go, Swift, SAS, Assembly etc